CSCfi/csc-user-guide/docs/apps/braker.md

 ```text
 sinteractive -i
 ```
-In batch job, you can initialize Braker environment with command
+In batch job, you can initialize BRAKER environment with command

 ```text
 module load braker